eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 | 13               | $D > B > C > A$       |
 | 14               | $D > C > A > B$       |

-By ranking the pairwise wins, we will be able to see why the Condorcet winner $B$ cannot become the leader unless they start as the leader.
+The exact numbers are not as important as the pairwise matchups.
+By ranking the pairwise margins, we will be able to see why the Condorcet winner $B$ cannot become the leader unless they start as the leader.

 1. $A$ beats $D$ 73:27
 2. $C$ beats $A$ 66:34